 To be fair, the vast amounts of complaints and confidential information an HR department has to deal with everyday probably makes your dating situation a small fish in a big pond.
 (Unless of course, you’re dating the CEO.
 We’ve given you five good reasons to not do that.)

 But just remember, sometimes airing out all your dirty laundry to a relative stranger (yes they helped you onboard, and yes they check in every enrollment season) isn’t ideal when your relationship goes south.

 So before you ever get far into the weeds, before you even consider asking Karen or Jim to join you for a glass of wine – ask HR for their dating policy.

 Seriously, look into it.
 What are the rules?
 What is approved?
 Yes, this article was general advice, but your company will have an official dating policy in writing somewhere.
 (Probably in your Code of Conduct or in your Employee Handbook.)

 And if you find out your company doesn’t have a Dating Policy, borrow ours!

 Does Love Conquer All?

 All of that said, we know there are some romantic anarchists out there reading this who believe their relationship is different and that love will prevail.
+Some will still want to date the CEO.
 To you, we’ll say… be safe; be smart; understand the risks; and be sure both parties consent (enthusiastically!).
 We hope you’ll invite us to your wedding/vow exchange/expression of your everlasting love.